Topwater Time in Northern Ontario

 "I don’t think this will come as much of a shock to anyone that knows me," chuckles buddy Angelo Viola, host of the Fish 'N Canada Television Show, "but my favourite presentation for smallmouth bass in the summer is using topwater lures."

 According to Viola, he first discovered the magic power of surface baits at the ripe old age of 12.
-And he did it using one of the most famous lures of all times, the original Hula Popper.
+And he did it using one of the most famous lures of all time, the original Hula Popper.
 But, he confesses, it wasn’t until 25 more years had passed that he became fascinated with the power of the presentation.

 "It happened while I was fishing with an old buddy," says Viola.
 "None other than bass fishing legend Roland Martin.
 We got caught in an unusually thick patch of fog one morning that kept us from navigating through a stretch of Lake Temagami, in Northeastern Ontario, so we had no choice but to hunker down and wait until it cleared.

-"The only problem was that we were at the mouth of a narrow, 60-foot wide channel, between two massive granite cliffs towering 100 feet on either side.
+"The only problem was that we were at the mouth of a narrow, 60-foot-wide channel, between two massive granite cliffs towering 100 feet on either side.
 And the water was 40 feet deep.
 Not exactly ideal fishing grounds.
 Or so I thought.

 "Over the next 45 minutes, Roland and I proceeded to boat 21 smallies over 3 pounds.
 The biggest one was a grotesquely plump 5 ¾ pound Lake Temagami bronzeback.
 And you guessed it, we caught them all on surface lures.